fcps/pivotalTrackerDemo/README.md

-# pivotalTrackerDemo
+# Demonstration of GitHub and Pivotal Tracker Integration

-Demonstration of GitHub and Pivotal Tracker Integration
+The README file was edited to show the functionality of this integration.